TheThingsNetwork/docs/doc/content/lorawan/regional-parameters/_index.md

 ## Questions

-1. Which channel plan is used in Europe?
+1. Which frequency plan is used in Europe?
 - <span style="text-decoration:underline;">EU863-870</span>
 - US902-928
 - IN865-867
 - CN470-510

 2. Which bit rate can be achieved with the configuration, SF12 / 125 kHz?
 - <span style="text-decoration:underline;">250 bit/s</span>
 - 440 bit/s
 - 980 bit/s
 - 1760 bit/s

 3. Which country allows the choice of using Listen Before Talk Adaptive Frequency Agility (LBT AFA)?
 - Japan
 - <span style="text-decoration:underline;">South Korea</span>
 - Australia